alessandromemmola/memmolalabs/README.md

-# Memmola Labs® - Independent Software Lab
+# Memmola Labs® - Software Lab

-*Memmola Labs** is an independent software development laboratory founded by Alessandro Memmola.
+*Memmola Labs** is an software development laboratory founded by Alessandro Memmola.

 We design and develop mobile applications, desktop utilities and web tools with a precise goal: to create useful, accessible and problem-solving software.